OPINION: Challenges from the Delhi Sustainable Development Summit

 The reality is somewhere in between.
 While certainly the level of effort and action is nowhere near what we need, the majority of Governments in Asia, and elsewhere, are developing and implementing low emissions development strategies.

-Many are partnering with CDKN on this endeavour, and we’ve featured some in our latest newsletter, specially produced for the DSDS.
+Many are partnering with CDKN on this endeavour, and we’ve featured some in our latest newsletter, specially produced for the Delhi Sustainable Development Summit.
 Central America is transitioning to a more sustainable energy pathway; iconic Southeast Asian cities are attracting ‘green’ tourism, and new local jobs; and India is building low-carbon homes for its most vulnerable citizens.

 I spoke at the plenary session on 1st Feb and put forward six challenges which define the climate debate today.
 In the 1990s, the debate focused on cutting emissions, the last decade has been about how to adapt to the impacts of climate change.
 This decade is more complicated.
 It is littered with new buzzwords such as ‘mainstreaming’ and ‘cross-sectoral approaches’.